 Whiplash injuries and their symptoms

-- Inability to move your head.
+- An inability to move your head.

-The law and whiplash injuries
+The law and car crash injuries

 - Showing that the other driver was not driving with care; for example, they were under the influence or texting while driving.